What Is Dedupe Software?

 What is the difference between dedupe software and data matching software?

 Dedupe software is a subset of data matching software.
-Data matching identifies related records across or within datasets for purposes including linkage, enrichment, and deduplication.
-Dedupe software specifically focuses on the identification and resolution (merge, link, or flag) of duplicate records representing the same real-world entity.
-All dedupe software uses data matching; not all data matching software is designed for deduplication workflows.
+Data matching identifies related records across or within datasets for linkage, enrichment, and deduplication, while dedupe software focuses specifically on identifying and resolving duplicate records that represent the same entity.
+All dedupe software uses data matching, but not all data matching software is built for deduplication workflows.

 How much does enterprise dedupe software cost?

-Pricing varies significantly by vendor and deployment model.
-CRM-specific plugins (like Salesforce-native tools) range from $5,000 to $25,000 per year.
-Mid-market platforms with fuzzy matching capabilities typically cost $25,000 to $75,000 annually.
-Enterprise platforms with on-premise deployment, advanced matching, and multi-source connectors range from $50,000 to $250,000+ depending on record volume and feature requirements.
+Pricing varies by vendor and deployment model.
+CRM-specific plugins range from about $5,000 to $25,000 a year, mid-market platforms with fuzzy matching typically cost $25,000 to $75,000 annually, and enterprise platforms with on-premise deployment and multi-source connectors range higher depending on record volume.
 Always factor in implementation, training, and ongoing support when calculating total cost of ownership.

 Can dedupe software handle multilingual data?

 Enterprise-grade dedupe software supports multilingual data through locale-specific phonetic algorithms, Unicode-aware string comparison, and configurable transliteration rules.
-For example, matching "Muller" and "Müller" or "Beijing" and "北京" requires algorithms designed for specific character sets and naming conventions.
-Not all tools support this; verify multilingual matching on your specific languages during evaluation.
+Matching “Muller” and “Müller,” for example, requires algorithms designed for specific character sets and naming conventions.
+Not all tools support this, so verify multilingual matching on your specific languages during evaluation.

 How long does a typical enterprise deduplication project take?

-Timeline depends on data volume, number of source systems, and the complexity of survivorship rules.
-A single-source CRM deduplication with 500,000 records can be completed in 2 to 4 weeks including profiling, configuration, testing, and production run.
-A multi-source project spanning 5+ systems and 20 million records typically requires 8 to 16 weeks.
-The matching engine itself processes millions of records in minutes to hours; the majority of project time is spent on data profiling, rule configuration, and manual review of edge cases.
+Timeline depends on data volume, the number of source systems, and survivorship complexity.
+A single-source CRM deduplication of 500,000 records can finish in 2 to 4 weeks including profiling, configuration, testing, and the production run, while a multi-source project spanning five or more systems and 20 million records typically takes 8 to 16 weeks.
+The engine processes millions of records in minutes to hours; most project time goes to profiling, rule configuration, and review of edge cases.

 What is a golden record in deduplication?

-A golden record is the single, authoritative version of an entity created by merging the best available data from all duplicate records.
-The golden record contains the most complete, most accurate, and most current field values as determined by survivorship rules.
-For example, if three duplicate customer records exist, the golden record might combine the most recent email from Record A, the most complete mailing address from Record B, and the original account creation date from Record C.
+A golden record is the single authoritative version of an entity created by merging the best available data from all duplicate records.
+It contains the most complete, most accurate, and most current field values as determined by survivorship rules.
+If three duplicate customer records exist, the golden record might combine the most recent email from one, the most complete address from another, and the original creation date from a third.

 Does deduplication delete records permanently?

 Properly configured dedupe software does not permanently delete source records.
-Non-destructive deduplication links duplicates to a golden record while retaining the original records in an archive or audit log.
-This approach preserves data lineage, supports regulatory compliance requirements (including GDPR right-of-access obligations), and allows merges to be reversed if rules are later modified.
+Non-destructive deduplication links duplicates to a golden record while retaining the originals in an archive or audit log, which preserves lineage, supports GDPR right-of-access obligations, and allows merges to be reversed if rules change later.
 Any tool that permanently deletes records without an undo mechanism is unsuitable for enterprise use.